wangela/wittier/README.md

 A simpler Twitter client for iOS

-Time spent: 5 hours spent in total
+Time spent: 6.5 hours spent in total

 ## User Stories

 The following **required** functionality is completed:
 - [x] User can sign in using OAuth login flow
-- [ ] User can view last 20 tweets from their home timeline
+- [x] User can view last 20 tweets from their home timeline
 - [ ] The current signed in user will be persisted across restarts
 - [ ] In the home timeline, user can view tweet with the user profile picture, username, tweet text, and timestamp.
 - [ ] User can pull to refresh